wrporter/advent-of-code/src/solutions/2024/06/readme.md

 We can optimize by only placing obstacles along the guard's original path.
 Other locations won't make a difference because the guard will never travel there.

 I had a bug in my cycle detection logic.
 I would take a step forward at the same time as rotating.
 We need to add to our seen locations just after rotating as well to properly detect every moment of a cycle.

+Edit 1: Optimized much further by precomputing jumps between obstacles.
+We can jump rather than taking single steps, unless we are on the same row or column as the new obstacle we have placed.